 GENERAL PHYSICAL PREPAREDNESS

-To help you achieve OPTIMAL HEALTH.
+OPTIMAL HEALTH.
 Optimal Health encompasses all objectives of healthy living.
 These may range from: having more energy, to losing weight, to becoming fit, to participating in sport, to conquering disease.
 Our definition of Health is truly groundbreaking in this industry.
 Every ounce of our programming intended for its achievement.

 Optimal Health is only acquired by gaining perfect balance of the eight aspects of health.
 These are: